hardscrabble/hardscrabble.github.io/_posts/2017-02-05-memoize-with-defined.md

 end
 ```

-This approach uses Ruby's built-in `defined?` keyword to check whether the instance variable is defined at all, rather than checking if its value is truthy.
+This approach uses Ruby's built-in `defined?` keyword to check **whether the instance variable is defined at all**, rather than if its value is truthy.
 This is more resilient to the possibility that your value may be falsey.

 I wish there were a more succinct way to write this, because I think it's generally how you actually want your code to behave when you use `||=`.